paulmmoore3416/corefilemanager/README.md

 - **Batch Operations**: Rename, move, compress multiple files at once
 - **Secure Admin Tools**: Sandboxed terminal with restricted command execution
 - **Plugin System**: Extensible architecture for Docker, SSH, and custom tools

+---

+### 🎨 GitHub Gray Theme

+CoreManager ships with a GitHub-inspired gray theme.
+Toggle it from the top toolbar ("🖤 Theme") and the application will swap variables to give a consistent GitHub-style palette for backgrounds, text, and borders.

+Use this theme to match GitHub's neutral, professional visual identity when browsing repositories or code.

 ### 🛠️ **System Integration**
 - **Cross-Platform**: Runs on Linux, Windows, and macOS